darklang/dark/fsharp-backend/tests/testfiles/README.md

 `[db.name json_desc_of_schema]` creates a DB, which can be used by tests which say "with DB DBNAME".
-(Only give DBs to tests which need them, as that these tests need to be isolated and that's much slower)
+(Only give DBs to tests which need them, as these tests need to be isolated and that's much slower)

-`[test.name] with DB MyDB` indicates that the following lines, up until the next test indicator, are all a single test named "name", and should be parsed as one.
-The DB previously defined as MyDB is available to the test.
+`[test.name]` indicates that the following lines, up until the next test indicator, are all a single test named "name", and should be parsed as one.

+`[test.name] with DB MyDB` is like `[test.name]`, where the DB previously defined as MyDB is available to the test.
 Cannot be used with `with Worker MyWorker` syntax.

-`[test.name] with Worker MyWorker` indicates that the following lines, up until the next test indicator, are all a single test named "name", and should be parsed as one.
-The Worker MyWorker is available to the test, without prior setup required.
+`[test.name] with Worker MyWorker` is like `[test.name]`, where the Worker MyWorker is available to the test, without prior setup required.
 Cannot be used with `with DB MyDb` syntax.

 `[fn.name arg1:int arg2:str]` creates a function which is available to all subsequent tests.
 The following lines are part of the function body (until we hit another test